jaredhanson/oauth2orize-acdc/README.md

 server.exchange('urn:ietf:params:oauth:grant-type:jwt-acdc', acdc.exchange.jwtACDC(function(client, code, verifier, cb) {
   // TODO:
   // 1.
-Verify the ACDC code.
+Verify the ACDC code, ensuring that it was issued by an authorization
+  //    server with which a trust relationship has been established.
   // 2.
+Verify that the ACDC code is being exchanged by the client to which it
+  //    was issued, by means of PKCE.
-Issue an access token.
+  // 3.
+Issue an access token with the scope granted during the authorization
+  //    request.
   var token = issueAccessToken(...);
   return cb(null, token);
 }));